tendermint/tendermint/spec/abci++/abci++_methods.md

     * the Application can manipulate transactions:
         * leave transactions untouched
         * add new transactions (not present initially) to the proposal
-        * remove transactions from the proposal but not from the mempool (effectively _delaying_ them) - the Application does not include the transaction in `ResponsePrepareProposal.txs`
+        * remove transactions from the proposal (but not from the mempool thus effectively _delaying_ them) - the Application does not include the transaction in `ResponsePrepareProposal.txs`.
         * modify transactions (e.g. aggregate them).
 As explained above, this compromises client traceability, unless it is implemented at the Application level.
         * reorder transactions - the Application reorders transactions in the list